Download PDF

 common use case is for a downloader to be deployed as the

-culmination of stage one of a cyber attack, where the
+culmination of stage one of a cyberattack, where the

-downloader’s fetched payload execution is considered second
+downloader’s fetched payload execution is considered the

-stage.
-Shell scripts (Bash, PowerShell, etc.), trojans,
+second stage.
+Shell scripts (Bash, PowerShell, etc.),

-PDFs and Word files are common downloader types.
+such as PDFs and Word files are common downloader types.

 |